David Luiz contract decision sheds light on Arsenal’s difficult transfer future | Goal.com

 For those players it would make far more sense to see out the final year of the lucrative deals in north London, before leaving on a free transfer next summer when football’s financial outlook could be in a far healthier position.

-And that’s why Arsenal may have to take the difficult decision and opt against activating the clause in Luiz’s contract which would allow him to remain in north London for another year.
+And that’s why Arsenal may have to take the difficult decision and opt against activating the clause in Luiz’s contract that would allow him to remain in north London for another year.

 Arteta may not want him to go, but players who may have been earmarked for sale are now going to be incredibly difficult to move on.
 The far easier option is to let Luiz go for free instead.